abzrg/notes/README.md

 Not sure how it can be done in FreeCAD yet.
 As a workaround, export the model to stl/obj and open it with ParaView and in the properties panel see the span of x, y and z of the geometry.

+## Surface Extraction Workflow

+### when you have fcstd file

+1. Go to part design and use the shape builder. then create face from edges for planar surfaces and shell from faces for curved surfaces.
+2. export each to .ast
+3. rename to .stl
+4. edit file and give proper 'solid' and 'end solid' name

+## Z-axis in CAD programs: FreeCAD vs Paraview

+Extrude (or pad) of an object in z direction, goes inside the screen in Paraview but comes out of the screen in FreeCAD.
+Very confusing!

+If you already sketched the whole thing you have to rotate the whole thing with respect to y axis 180 degrees.

 <hr color="white" style="margin: 20px auto;" />